The Seattle Sounders are hosting Minnesota United on Friday night in the 2021 Major League Soccer season opener. Here is everything you need to know.

 WHEN AND WHERE: Kickoff is at 6:30 p.m.
 PT at Lumen Field.

 WHERE TO WATCH: The match will be televised on FS1.

-SEATTLE SUPREMACY: The Sounders have never lost to Minnesota United since the Loons entered MLS in 2017.
-Seattle is 5-0-1 all time, outscoring Minnesota 13-4.
+STILL UNBEATEN: Seattle has never lost to Minnesota since the Loons entered MLS in 2017.
+The Sounders are 6-0-1 in all competitions and have outscored Minnesota 16-6.

 ROSTER TURNOVER: This Sounders team looks a little different than the one that made a run to MLS Cup last year.
 Gone are the likes of Joevin Jones and Kelvin Leerdam, each of whom signed with Inter Miami, as is Román Torres, who joined Costa Rican side Cartaginés.
 Svensson was out of contract, and although Jordan Morris was on loan to Swansea City in the English Championship, he returned to Seattle after sustaining a knee injury while with the Welsh club.

 FRESH FACES: The Sounders brought in three players with Puget Sound ties in the offseason in Seattle native Spencer Richey, Federal Way native Kelyn Rowe and former Sounders star Fredy Montero, who rejoins the club after departing in 2012.

 NEW FORMATION?: Head Coach Brian Schmetzer has been tinkering with a new formation in preseason than the tried and true 4-2-3-1 he’s employed since taking the helm in 2016.
 This setup looks something like a two-forward set, with Bruin and Montero deployed together up top, but expect Ruidíaz to slot into of those spots against Minnesota.